6 Introducing Network Data Structures

 This network is directed.
 These are individuals who have romantic feeling for others in the storyline of Harry Potter.
 Romantic ties, may not be reciprocated (poor Snape!).
 As you look through this network, you can see the ties that exist.
 Take a look at the first six rows above, Harry ‘sends’ to Ginny, he also sends to Cho.
 You could look through the whole dataset and identify where the ties exist and who sends to whom!

 Your data may be stored as an adjacency matrix.
-An adjacency matrix is a datasheet that uses a numerical system (usually a binary system 0 and 1 for unweighted networks) to denote the ties that exist between cells in the spreadsheet.
+An adjacency matrix is a datasheet that uses a numerical system (usually a binary system for unweighted networks) to denote the ties that exist between cells in the spreadsheet.
 0 indicates no tie and 1 indicates a tie.
-In a weigted network, the number may be higher than 1 (i.e. to indicate the number of interactions, the distance, or other weight).
+In a weighted network, the number may be higher than 1 (i.e. to indicate the number of interactions, the distance, or other weight).

-One final characteristic of an adjacency matrix is the line where the same cell overlaps.
+One final characteristic of an adjacency matrix is the cell where the same names overlap.
 This is called the diagonal.
-Cell A2 and B1 are the same name, the coordinates whether those cells meet (B2) can indicate whether that node is connected to itself.
+Cell A2 and B1 are the same name, the coordinates where those cells meet (B2) can indicate whether that node is connected to itself.
 The same is true all the way down the diagonal of the matrix.
 The researcher (YOU) must decide whether self loops/ties make sense given the characteristics/parameters of the network when you collect network data.
 For example, in a network of sending text messages, it may not make sense.

 This code chunk shows you how to bring in a .csv with network data stored as an adjacency matrix.
 These data are the same data as before - crushes between Harry Potter Characters.
 Note, the row.names = 1 option is used here to ensure R recognises row 1 as names not connections.